hotschedules/slate/source/includes/publishingapps.md

 		- NewType3.json file

-To publish an app into the IoT Platform you have to zip up a folder containing the following:
+To publish an app into the IoT Platform you have to zip up the following:
 {code}

-	folder=<app-name>
-		folder=<www>
 		index.html (could be empty)
 		LICENSE
 		package.json

 		folder=<public>
 			app_icon.png
-				NewType1.json file
+			NewType1.json file (optional)
-				NewType2.json file
+			NewType2.json file (optional)
-				NewType3.josn file
+			NewType3.josn file (optional)
 			...

 Example of Package.json ::